Responsible consumption and production

 Training future chemical engineers to think in a circular economic model, where materials and resources can be harnessed to flow in long-term sustainable loops around natural and technological cycles, is a key challenge.

 In addition, systems thinking is needed for chemical engineers to design products and processes which can deliver sustainable end-of-life products.
-Finding novel and inventive ways to deliver the huge chemical benefits that our industry delivers daily into modern society and then making those material flow-loops environmentally benign in terms of impact on the planet, will involve a re-shaping of the whole industry and the value-chain associated with it.
+Finding novel and inventive ways to deliver the huge chemical benefits to our industry and develop new products for modern society and then making those material flow-loops environmentally benign in terms of impact on the planet, will involve a re-shaping of the whole industry and the value-chain associated with it.

 Examples of how process engineering can be used to deliver sustainable solutions in a modern industry include: